cyberphone/java-cfrg-spec/README.md

 </table>

 ## PKCS 11 and .NET
-It would of course be even better if other APIs also would adopt OKP keys.
+It would of course be even better if other cryptographic APIs also adopt OKP keys.